 - Another Broken Egg Cafe is a good Charleston brunch restaurant.

-- If you’re in the mood for enjoying one of the seafood restaurants in Charleston, check out the Noisy Oyster, close to the Charleston City Market.
+- If you’re in the mood for enjoying one of the best seafood restaurants in downtown Charleston, check out the Noisy Oyster, close to the Charleston City Market.

-- There are plenty of other dining options on East Bay Street close to the market, some of which many here consider are among the best restaurants in Charleston, SC, like SNOB, Magnolias, and High Cotton.
+- There are plenty of other dining options on East Bay Street close to the market, some of which many here consider are among the best fine dining restaurants in downtown Charleston, SC, like SNOB, Magnolias, and High Cotton.

 Where to Find All of the Best Charleston Tours